Alenadao92/Facial-Recognition-in-Casinos/README.md

 Based on your analytics and historical matches, you can predict peak hours when unwanted guests are likely to show up.
 Hence, you can staff up and down to save time and efforts.

 ### Free Mobile Face Recognition App
-Identify guests using any Android or iOS phone
+Identify guests using any Android or iOS phone.
 Upload new profile images from anywhere, any time
 ![Face recognition attendance app](https://gigasource.b-cdn.net/wp-content/uploads/2020/03/face-recognition-1-1024x703.png)